gazebosim/docs/blueprint/Manipulating_models.md

 This tutorial will walk you through using various plugins to assist model and scene manipulation in the Ignition GUI.

 The Transform Control plugin is a combination of keybindings and transform control options: selection, translation, rotation and custom snap values.
-This chart of [Ignition's keyboard shortcuts](/blueprint/hotkeys) may be helpful for this tutorial.
+This chart of [Ignition's keyboard shortcuts](/docs/blueprint/hotkeys) may be helpful for this tutorial.

 The View Angle plugin allows you to quickly and easily adjust the direction from which your scene faces an entity in the simulation.

-The Component Inspector plugin displays a variety of of object attributes.
+The Component Inspector plugin displays a variety of object attributes.

 ## Prerequisites